nhn/tui.editor/apps/editor/docs/getting-started.md

 ### Adding the Wrapper Element

-You need to add the container element where TOAST UI Editor(the editor) will be created.
+You need to add the container element where TOAST UI Editor (henceforth referred to as 'Editor') will be created.

 ```html
 ...